onaret/G2G-Simulator/README.md

 # OPTION 1: Simulate a full G2G study

-Similarly to G2G simplified, a study design must be fined in term of population and strain distribution.
+Similarly to G2G simplified, a study design must be fined in term of host populations and pathogen strains distribution.

 ## A. Define G2G data structure